 A: You definitely can.
-Each home, condominium, or other unit you own is eligible for an energy upgrade.
+Each home, condominium, or other unit you own is eligible for an energy upgrade if there is an active PG&E account specific to that property.
 The rebate is administered per dwelling, not per person.

 A: Remodeling is a great time to consider an energy upgrade because it can help you ensure the remodeling is following the best practices to minimize energy consumption in your home.
 If an addition is part of the remodel, it is possible to participate in the Advanced Home Upgrade program and receive a rebate.
 However, the modeled energy savings for the entire project need to compensate for the extra energy use that will come from the added space.